Nuitka/Nuitka-website/posts/nuitka-release-0614.rst

       # nuitka-project: --qt-datafile-pattern=*.svg
       # nuitka-project: --qt-datafile-pattern=*.png

-   Refer to the user manual for a table of directives and the variables allowed to be used.
+   Refer to the User Manual for a table of directives and the variables allowed to be used.

 -  Added option to include whole data directory structures in